 Sustainable investments are defined on the basis of Candriam's proprietary ESG analysis.
-An
+An issuer which respects Candriam's exclusion filters is eligible as a sustainable investment on the basis of an ESG rating reflecting high sustainability standards.

 Asset allocation describes the share of investments in specific assets.